matthiku/chatter/README.md

 ## Prerequisites

-Some basic understanding of the [Laravel](https://laravel.com) architecture is helpful.
+Some basic understanding of the [Laravel](https://laravel.com) architecture is mandatory.

 A free [Pusher](https://pusher.com) account is necessary in order for this to work!